MichelleChen711/GamersOverMic/README.md

 Built with

-CSS           HTML5         JavaScript
-node.js       socket.io     WebRTC
+CSS, HTML5, JavaScript, node.js, socket.io, WebRTC

-Note: under time constraints and sole purpose of creating a working demo, the sourcecode is not presentable, but nevertheless I wish to showcase the project I helped create.
+Note: under time constraints and sole purpose of creating a working demo, the sourcecode is not very presentable, but nevertheless, I wish to showcase the project I helped create.